If you are ambivalent about what you are seeking, that’s exactly what you will find: ambivalence.

 What’s missing are the actual intentions and truths of the people seeking love.
 How do we filter for BS?
 How do we keep swiping left and still feel good about online dating?
 How many messages do we have to send out to get ONE genuine response?
 And how many texts does it take for ONE genuine response to become a coffee date?
 And how many coffee dates does it take before one of the princes and princesses doesn’t turn back into a frog?
 And then… Finally, if you’re still with me and not exhausted… How many cool coffee dates does it take before we find a PARTNER who is both available, attractive, and not psycho?
 Needless to say, it’s a LONG SHOT.

-So, let’s do the math starting with the top three dating site/apps that I tend to use.
+So, let’s do the math starting with the top three dating sites/apps that I tend to use.

 100,000 single and available women within 20 miles of my zip code 78703.